HaimRos/HouseCommittee/README.md

 # HouseCommittee
-House Commitee is the final project on frontend web development course
+House Commitee is the final project on frontend web development course.